microsoft/STL/README.md

 ## Running All The Tests

+The CMake build defines a few test targets that provide the simplest mechanism for running lots of tests.
-After configuring and building the project, running `ctest` from the build output directory will run all the tests.
+After configuring and building the project, you can build:
-CTest will only display the standard error output of tests that failed.
-In order to get more details from CTest's `lit` invocations, run the tests with `ctest -V`.
+* the plain `test` target to run the "normal" set of tests (the tests run by the [STL-CI][STL-CI-link] pipeline), and/or
+* the `extra-asan-tests` target to run the tests with ASan coverage (as run by the [STL-ASan-CI][STL-ASan-CI-link] pipeline).

 ## Running A Subset Of The Tests